-So, how are calves infected with Mycoplasma?
+So how do calves get infected with Mycoplasma?
 They can become infected:

-- by coming in direct contact with the dam at birth, - by drinking contaminated milk, nose-to-nose contact with other calves, - by ingestion of the organism from contaminated nipples and buckets, and - through the environment.
+- By coming in direct contact with the dam at birth, - By drinking contaminated milk, nose-to-nose contact with other calves, - By ingestion of the organism from contaminated nipples and buckets, and - Through the environment.

-Once the organism enters the body, it gets into the bloodstream.
-Once in the bloodstream, it can spread to different tissues causing disease.
+Once the organism enters the body, it gets into the bloodstream where it can spread to different tissues causing disease.
 Conjunctivitis, head tilts, and droopy ears caused by middle ear infections are commonly the first signs of a Mycoplasma infection in young calves.

 Often in severe cases the infection can spread through the blood into the joints causing polyarthritis.
-In heifer calves the organism can colonize in the mammary tissue causing Mycoplasma mastitis when they freshen.
+In heifer calves the organism can colonize in the mammary tissue causing Mycoplasma mastitis at or around calving.

-Treatment of Mycoplasma-infected calves can be very frustrating because, due to the nature of the organism, many antibiotics are ineffective at treating Mycoplasma.
-Review possible treatment plans (choice of antibiotic, dose, duration of treatment and route of administration) with your herd veterinarian.
+Treatment of Mycoplasma-infected calves can be very frustrating because, due to the nature of the organism, many antibiotics are ineffective.